How we assess our traders

 If you feel the trader has not met the standards of the scheme please call us so we can log your complaint.
 Although we are unable to mediate please rest assured that all of our complaints are audited and used as compliance checks against the trader.
 If it is deemed that the trader has not acted in accordance with our guidelines we will take appropriate action

-Dispute Resolution Ombudsman is a not-for-profit company that provides an independent dispute resolution service to Which?
+The dispute resolution provider is a not-for-profit company that provides an independent dispute resolution service to Which?
 Trusted Traders and their customers